thisisehyas/Heart-Disease-Classification-KNN/README.md

 ![PCA Scatter Plot](plots/pca_scatter.png)

 - The first two components explained **~36%** of the total variance.
-- The scatter plot displays partial separation between the two classes.
-Hence, KNN could be an acceptable choice.
+- The scatter plot displays partial separation between the two classes suggesting that KNN could be an acceptable choice.

 ## **Model Training (KNN)**